Happy New Year

 Salmon Fisher Pack Mentality

-Salmon anglers set the patterns as to the popular fishing months of the season and when salmon are ultimately caught.
-Their self created 'rod pressure' measuring tool barely functions when a Scottish salmon beat is being fully fished assuming the angling quality is of a reasonable standard but cannot function at all when a salmon beat is completely unfished.
+Salmon anglers ultimately set the patterns as to the popular fishing months of the season and when salmon are ultimately caught via catch stats graphs.
+This industry afflicted 'rod pressure' measuring tool barely functions when a Scottish salmon beat is being fully fished assuming the angling quality is of a reasonable standard but cannot function at all when a salmon beat is completely un-fished.
 Traditionally on the River Tay anglers choose not to fish the river during February which to my mind is crazy as this is a true Spring month and the amazing cold water fight and perfect condition of salmon at that time of year has always been superb.

 Think Outside Of The Fishing Box

-The more I think about Scottish salmon fishing and all aspects of catching salmon it becomes apparently more obvious that you must be a 'possibility thinker' and not allow yourself to be herded into the 'heresay' nonsense that many anglers get caught up with.
-When I'm personally fishing a salmon beat I'm always on the look out for that unfished pool or I'll be working my salmon fly down through a pool in a different manner from that of the other fishers.
-My timings to the river will not be influenced by what the charts say either as often I'll locate 'silver' when the graphs and charts are saying it's not worth fishing.
+The more I think about Scottish salmon fishing and all aspects of catching salmon it becomes apparently more obvious that you must be a 'possibility thinker' and not allow yourself to be herded into the 'heresy' nonsense that many anglers get caught up with.
+When I'm personally fishing a salmon beat I'm always on the look out for that un-fished pool or I'll be working my salmon fly down through a pool in a different manner from that of the other fishers.
+My timings to the river were never influenced by what the stats charts say either and often I've located 'silver' when the graphs and charts are saying it's not worth fishing.
+Don't let a city hatched catch measuring tool dampen your spirits regarding when your best chances of success are on the amazing Tay as there's few who truly understand early season salmon fishing let alone the highly complex Tay and when her beautiful transient silver inhabitants are present.